 Finally we may want to give a thank you speech for a present, for an opportunity, perhaps you been awarded an honour of some type.

 Give your thanksgiving speech a beginning, a middle and an end and don't be so keen to get to the end that you rush the rest of your speech.
 Make very good use of the pause.
 This gives you a chance to take a breath and think about what you're going to say next and it gives the listeners a chance to take in what you've just said.
 Pick out the important words and make these stand out.

-f you want to learn how to speak clearly and confidently before you make your speech please enrol on my short online course below or/and read the notes further down this page.
+If you want to learn how to speak clearly and confidently before you make your speech please join my video course below or/and read the notes further down this page.